dmuth/anthrocon-reg/wamp/README-4-MySQL-Replication.txt

 MySQL Replication setup
 =======================

+my.ini:
+	- Turn off skip-networking
 	- Set log-bin and server-id on Master server in my.ini
 	- Set server-id on Slave server

 - Open up the Windows firewall on the Slave and Master

 - User commands